Intellectualism and Society: Misunderstandings Revealed

 Back when I was younger, my understanding of society was limited and stereotypical.
 I saw it as a homogeneous entity, which inevitably led to misinterpretations and generalizations.
 As I matured and gained experience, however, I realized the complexity of human existence.
 Society is not a single entity, but a spectrum of diverse individuals, each with their own unique perspectives and contributions.

 Furthermore, I came to understand that intellectual ability is not a measure of worth.
 While I may excel in certain areas, others possess strengths and talents that I lack.
-You might find it surprisng but people with high intelligence often struggle in finding love.
+You might find it surprising but people with high intelligence often struggle in finding love.

 And in love, you are supposed to listen to your heart, not to your mind or logic.
 Love is far more emotional than, let's say, writing a philosophy article.
 And while people seek to experience life over analyzing it in their metaphorical ivory towers, it's quite difficult not only finding love, but actually enjoying it from a logic-free perspective.